 - Other Trust support services such as pharmacy, radiology, medical physics and the pathology lab.
 All departments within the Trust have internal charging structures, so you must ensure each research activity cost is covered.

-- consumables and equipment , such as computers for staff engaged in research, printing costs of questionnaires, telephone and postage costs, containers for samples, courier costs if transferring data off site
+- Consumables and equipment, such as computers for staff engaged in research, printing costs of questionnaires, telephone and postage costs, containers for samples, and courier costs if transferring data off site.

 - Accommodation/space – where will the research be conducted?
 Will some activity take place within clinics?
 Is there sufficient space in the clinic to include the additional research activity?
 Is there sufficient time in the clinic to include the additional research activity?

 - Trust overheads – non-charity and non-NIHR grants will need to have overheads applied.

 - Archiving – research documentation must be archived separately from routine clinical data.

 It is also important to ensure that all costs are categorised correctly before submitting your grant and meet the strict criteria from the Department of Health.
 The Research Office can assist with this but will need to work with you from the outset.
 If costs are categorised incorrectly, you may end up with less money than you asked for and render your project unfeasible.

 - Many charities issue grant calls in specific areas.